 It may sound obvious, but the most important thing really is to display the pieces that you love most.
 Nothing is better than filling your shelves with the things that are important to you.
 Forget all the generic stuff, all the things that you think look nice, things that match…make things more personal.
 Let any visitors that reflect on the contents of your shelf, see the real you.

-Of course, not every shelf has to be about you, but if you have the space, I would highly recommend that you afford yourself this self-indulgence.
-Together we can share your story…“make things personal”.
+Of course, not every shelf has to be about you, but if you have the space, I highly recommend that you afford yourself this self-indulgence.
+Together we can share your story… “make things personal”.

 And, if you need help, please contact me at 248-863-8566.